 Fire and forests talking points

-- Restoration projects, including forest thinning and controlled and prescribed burning, have been shown to have benefits for forest resilience and wildfire response and suppression.
+- Restoration projects, including forest thinning and controlled and prescribed burning, have been shown to improve forest resilience and wildfire response and suppression.
 Restoration projects have also served as important beachheads for fire crews working to contain fires near communities.
 Social and financial factors limit the use of effective prescribed and controlled burning treatments.

 - Wildfires are a natural part of healthy wild landscapes.
 However, we must work to prepare for fire by increasing forest resilience and community awareness and planning.

-- Landscape evaluations identify thinning and burning priorities, and watershed restoration work to improve ecological resilience over large areas.
+- Landscape evaluations identify thinning and burning priorities, as well as watershed restoration work to improve ecological resilience over large areas.

-- With proper community preparedness, in some places fires can do forest restoration work for us, killing small trees and pruning the large.
+- In some places, with proper community preparedness, fires can do forest restoration work for us by killing small trees and pruning large ones.
 Letting fire work for us can be helpful, but to do so requires increased community preparedness so we can allow more fires to burn.

 - Logging alone will not solve our wildfire problem.
 A combined approach of selective thinning, prescribed and controlled burning and greater community preparedness is the best solution.

 Leaving trees in place following wildfire: